Abu Bakr: Migration to Medina

 Muhammad (left) and Abu Bakr hiding in the cave in Jabal Thawr from Siyer-i Nebi.

 In 622, on the invitation of the Muslims of Yathrib (later Medina), Muhammad ordered his followers to migrate there.
 The migration began in batches.
 Ali was the last to remain in Mecca, entrusted with responsibility for settling any loans the Muslims had taken out, and famously slept in the bed of Muhammad when the Quraysh, led by Ikrima, attempted to murder Muhammad as he slept.
 Meanwhile, Abu Bakr accompanied Muhammad to Medina.
-Due to the danger posed by the Quraysh, they did not take the road but moved in the opposite direction, taking refuge in a cave in Jabal Thawr, some five miles south of Mecca.
+Due to the danger posed by the Quraysh, they did not take the road, but moved in the opposite direction, taking refuge in a cave in Jabal Thawr, some five miles south of Mecca.
 Abd Allah ibn Abi Bakr, the son of Abu Bakr, would listen to the plans and discussions of the Quraysh, and at night, he would carry the news to the fugitives in the cave.
 Asma bint Abi Bakr, the daughter of Abu Bakr, brought them meals every day.
-Aamir, a servant of Abu Bakr, would bring a flock of goats to the mouth of the cave every night, where they were milked.
+Amir, a servant of Abu Bakr, would bring a flock of goats to the mouth of the cave every night, where they were milked.
 The Quraysh sent search parties in all directions.
 One party came close to the entrance to the cave but was unable to see them.
-Abu Bakr was referenced in the Qur'an in verse 40 of sura at-Tawba: "If ye help him not, still God helped him when those who disbelieve drove him forth, the thaniya ithnayn (second of the two i.e. Abu Bakr); when they two were in the cave, when he said unto his sahib (companion i.e. Abu Bakr).
-Aisha, Abu Sa'īd al-Khūdrī and Ibn Abbas in interpreting this verse said that Abu Bakr was the companion who stayed with Muhammad in the cave.
+Abu Bakr was referenced in the Qur'an in verse 40 of sura at-Tawba:

-After staying at the cave for three days and three nights, Abu Bakr and Muhammad proceed to Medina, staying for some time at Quba, a suburb of Medina.
+"If ye help him not, still God helped him when those who disbelieve drove him forth, the thaniya ithnayn (second of the two i.e. Abu Bakr); when they two were in the cave, when he said unto his sahib (companion i.e. Abu Bakr): Grieve not.
+Lo!
+Allah is with us."